franceslinyc/INLA-with-Spatial-data-2022/README.md

 Description:

-Expand the INLA (a fast alternative to MCMC for Bayesian inference) and include an example of leukemia incident cases using the **R** package `INLA`.
+Expand the INLA algorithm (a fast alternative to MCMC methods for Bayesian inference) and include an example of leukemia incident cases using the **R** package `R-INLA`.

 Documentation: